ryanjmccall/swe-cheatsheet/swe-cheatsheet/concurrency/crash_course/notes.md

 - Forking in Python
   - create new python interpreter with own GIL
-  - forking and multithreading dont mix well
+  - forking and multithreading don't mix well

 - Spawn
   - fork followed by exec